francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 </p>

 We see that SGD on the equilibrated energy escapes significantly faster than on the loss (given the same learning rate).
-It's not as easy to see from the landscape visualisations, but if you look closely BP spends a lot more time near the saddle (as indicated by the higher concentration of yellow dots 🟡).
+It's not as easy to see from the landscape visualisations, but if you look closely SGD on the loss spends a lot more time near the saddle (as indicated by the higher concentration of yellow dots 🟡).
 If this reminds you of "vanishing gradients", it's exactly that–just viewed from a landscape perspective.

 What happens if we further increase the network depth and width?